 A company with at least 50 employees or a company which provides financial services, transport safety or environmental services

 What to prepare for after the implementation of the directive?

-Following the implementation of the EU Whistleblowing Directive into the Whistleblowing Act, the following obligations will need to be met:
+Following the implementation of the EU Whistleblowing Directive into the Whistleblowing Act, the following obligations need to be complied with:

 - the establishment of an efficient and secure system for receiving and processing reports of anti-social activities, complying with technical and organizational measures;